London

 London Eye

-The Ferris wheel London Eye is one of London’s popular attractions, with a prime location in the heart of the English capital.
-The London Eye was built for the year 2000 celebration.
+London Eye is a Ferris wheel and one of London’s popular attractions with a prime location in the heart of the English capital.
+At the time of its opening, the London Eye was the world’s largest Ferris wheel, but since then taller wheels have been opened in, among other places, the American Las Vegas.

 Monument